MBaroky/ibrand-dashboard/README.md

 **Example Pages**

 If you want to get inspiration or just show something directly to your clients, you can jump-start your development with our pre-built example pages.
-Every page is spaced well, with attractive layouts and pleasing shapes.
-Argon Dashboard 2 MUI has everything you need to quickly set up an amazing project.
+Every page is spaced well, with attractive layouts and pleasing shapes. iBrand Dashboard MUI has everything you need to quickly set up an amazing project.

 View [example pages here](https://demos.creative-tim.com/argon-dashboard-material-ui/).